jpmvferreira/simplemc/README.md

 A version of the example so far with a custom number of chains is available at `config/gaussian-final-stan.yml`.
 This is a complete configuration file with all the available arguments, except for the output of course, that must always be provided in the CLI.

-### ez-emcee
+### smc-emcee
-Here we will be doing the same thing as befores, estimating the mean and standard deviation, assuming a gaussian distribution, of a series of observations which are present in `data/gaussian.csv`, but this time using `ez-emcee`.
+Here we will be doing the same thing as befores, estimating the mean and standard deviation, assuming a gaussian distribution, of a series of observations which are present in `data/gaussian.csv`, but this time using `smc-emcee`.
 For more information visit the official [emcee documentation](emcee.readthedocs.io/).

 As we did before, the first thing to do is define our model.
 Because `emcee` is written in Python a model is simply a Python function that returns the probability of a given parameter values knowing the provided data.
 Here are the contents of the file over at `model/gaussian.py`:
 ```python